 San Francisco-based Cruise plans to expand the service to Phoenix and Austin, Texas.
 The startup owned by GM has been testing autonomous Chevrolet Bolt electric vehicles for several years.

-In September Cruise revealed that it recalled 80 of its driverless vehicles for a software update after one of the cars was involved in an accident that resulted in minor injuries.
+In September Cruise revealed that it recalled 80 of its driverless vehicles for a software update after one of the cars was involved in a crash that caused minor injuries.

 Cruise told the National Highway Traffic Safety Administration, that one of its vehicles was making an unprotected left turn at an intersection when it was hit by an oncoming vehicle.
 The Cruise vehicle had to be towed away from the scene, according to the regulatory filing.